exonum/exonum-doc/src/get-started/design-overview.md

   they execute every transaction in the given order and apply changes to their data storages.
 Every transaction type is executed by the appropriate Exonum service
-- The hash of a new data storage state.
+- The hash of the new data storage state.
 The state itself is not included; however, transactions are applied deterministically and unequivocally.
 The agreement on the hash of data storage is a part of the Exonum consensus algorithm, so the hash is guaranteed to coincide